GoogleDistributedCloud/GDCBareMetal/README.md

 ## DI01: Meta Monitoring Stack
 The monitoring stack itself must me monitored

-## DI02: Use of Persistent Volumes on monitoring stack startup
+## DI02: Use of Persistent Volumes on monitoring stack startup - manual IS override required
 PV sizes are limited - to 20Gb (verify).
-Loki and Cortex use PVs on bootstrap - this must be modified to use Object Storage via Storage Grid.
+Loki and Cortex use PVs on bootstrap - this must be modified to use Object Storage via NetApp StorageGRID.
+As of 202606 this is a manual process that must be automated on cluster startup (TODO: verify which cluster or every cluster down to user clusters)

 https://partner.skills.google/paths/1552/course_templates/1193/video/522176